cutthroat78/Leaving-Cert-Notes/README.md

 - Find videos for each Maths thing/section we have done so far and add to notion
 - Convert maths notes that was sent to me into digital notes
 ### Music
+- Re do note value music anki cards but make them cloze cards, with all info
-- go through and change all irish music link names (the [] part of the link)
+- Go through and change all irish music link names (the [] part of the link)
 - Convert sheets on . (dotted) notes and rests
 - Sort out treble key signatures page
 - Add below to music note notes: